Stream On: Best Streaming Platforms, Stats and Other Technicalities

-Live streaming is getting bigger and bigger.
+Live streaming is getting bigger and bigger and choosing the best streaming platforms is a big challenge.
 It can be seen in the sheer number of people wanting to start their own streaming career.
 We understand that sometimes it’s hard, and you just don’t know how to and need some help.
 No worries!
 We are here to support you and help you develop.

 If you are looking for some beginner tips, read how to start your streaming career.
-But if you want to dig deeper, check out some tips from veteran streamers on which platform is the best, if checking stats is profitable and other technicalities!
+But if you want to dig deeper, check out some tips from veteran streamers on the best streaming platforms, if checking stats is profitable and other technicalities!

 You will certainly not be surprised to learn that Twitch is in the lead.
 But why is that?
 See what streamers have to say about it and how do they honestly feel about YouTube and Facebook Gaming!